 Radiation exposure of instruments in space can vary significantly depending on where the instruments are expected to operate.
-The low-Earth-orbit (LEO) environment has been well characterized in order to account for effects of radiation on humans.
-In general, the main sources of charged-particle radiation are galactic cosmic rays (GCRs), solar energetic particles (SEPs), and trapped particles in the inner radiation belt, mainly consisting of electrons and protons with energies ranging from 100 keV to several hundreds of mega-electron volts (Badhwar, 1997; Kovtyukh, 2018).
+The low-Earth orbit (LEO) environment has been well characterized in order to account for effects of radiation on humans.
+In general, the main sources of charged-particle radiation are galactic cosmic rays (GCRs), solar energetic particles (SEPs) and trapped particles in the inner radiation belt, mainly consisting of electrons and protons with energies ranging from 100 keV to several hundreds of MeVs (Badhwar 1997; Kovtyukh 2018).

 The local Earth environment has also been studied from the point of view of the effect of radiation on electronics, mostly on CMOS devices.
-Sajid et al. (2018) analyzed the effects of TID on 65 and 130 nm N-type metal-oxide- semiconductor (NMOS) technology by simulating the space environment of a LEO satellite for a total mission duration of 3 years.
+Sajid et al. (2018) analyzed the effects of TID on 65 and 130 nm NMOS technology by simulating the space environment of a LEO satellite for a total mission duration of three years.
 They found that for both types of circuits, the leakage drain-source current for zero gate voltage increases significantly with TID, with the effect being stronger for the 65 nm device.
 At the same time, the saturation current (when the gate voltage increases) remained constant, regardless of the TID level.
-This leakage current occurs as a consequence of an increased potential accumulated in the device, which subsequently affects the voltage threshold of the gate.
+This leakage current occurs as a consequence of an increased potential accumulated in the device, which subsequently affects the

+35 voltage threshold of the gate.

-Netzer et al. (2014) evaluated a series of components suitable for the development of CubeSat missions, including an MSP430 microcontroller, the BeagleBone Black computer development platform, and a series of junction field effect transistor (JFET) and complementary metal-oxide- semiconductor (CMOS) operational amplifiers under conditions similar to those encountered by missions in LEO at inclinations between 45 and 90° and with 100 mm of aluminum shielding.
+Netzer et al. (2014) evaluated a series of components suitable for the development of CubeSat missions, including an MSP430 microcontroller, the Beagle Bone Black computer development platform and a series of JFET and CMOS operational amplifiers under conditions similar to those encountered by missions in LEO at inclinations between 45° and 90° and with 100 mm of aluminum shielding.
 These conditions would result in a TID of approximately 10 krad(SI) per year.
+They found

-They found different failure doses, with the MSP430 failing at 240 krad(SI).
+40 different failure doses, with the MSP430 failing at 240 krad(SI).
 The rest of the components irradiated failed at significantly lower doses, on the order of a few tens of krad(SI).

 Even with the presence of the radiation belts, the space environment in the vicinity of the Earth is relatively benign when compared with other environments in the solar system.
-The most extreme radiation environment in the solar system corresponds to the radiation belts of Jupiter, with high fluxes of energetic ions up to 100 MeV and electrons up to 700 keV, as measured by Galileo (Cooper et al., 2001; Paranicas et al., 2001).
+The most extreme radiation environment in the solar system corresponds to the radiation belts of Jupiter, with high fluxes of energetic ions up to 100 MeV and electrons up to 700 keV, as measured by Galileo (Cooper et al. 2001; Paranicas et al. 2001).
 Europa, one of the four Galilean moons and one of the most promising extraterrestrial objects in the solar system for the detection of life, is located inside Jupiter's radiation belt, and thus any mission designed to land on the moon's surface will have to be able to withstand these extreme conditions.